Hofls/devops/containers/kubernetes/kubectl/kubectl-yaml.md

 # Templates (.yaml)
 #### Getting started.
 Pod
-* Disclaimer: naked pod will not be rescheduled in the event of a node failure.
+* Notice: naked pod will not be rescheduled in the event of a node failure.
 Better use `Deployment`
 * Copy file [pong.yaml](extras/pong.yaml) to the server
 * Apply the configuration:
     *  `kubectl apply --filename pong.yaml`